Bar-Dev/Greenway/README.md

 With the help of [figma](https://www.figma.com/) I produced mockups of the proposed website starting with a mobile first approach.

 Links to the mockups can be found [here](https://www.figma.com/file/0RxmmzdVcdvmkA27svyg0z/Greenway?node-id=0%3A1) where you will find the full design proposal for each page.
-I tried my best to adhere to the initail proposal only changing things if seen as an additional improvement to the overall website.
+I tried my best to adhere to the inital proposal only changing things if seen as an additional improvement to the overall website.

 If you cannot access the mockups via the link above you can view them [here](https://github.com/Bar-Dev/Greenway/tree/master/documentation/wireframes)